I'm a helper. I build stuff and teach things that makes my coworkers' jobs easier. I make tedium give way to joy.

 Notion's formula language, compared to Coda's, is very unintuitive and difficult to work with.
 Coda's formulas read more like English sentences, allowing folks to level up to "power user" faster and get more value out of the tool.

-Airtable's constricted interface is too limiting, and so far their filters.
+Airtable's options for viewing table data are too limiting, and so are their filters.
 When it comes to formulas, I found the same problem as Notion: learning curve was just too high.

-Coda's pricing model remains one of the most realistic (and affordable) I've seen of any SaaS product in this space.
+Coda's pricing model remains one of the most generous (and affordable) I've seen of any SaaS product in this space.

 Could I be... *gasp*... the one?